yupcoding1/Autmomatic_email_reply_system/RAG_Pipeline/RAG_doc.md

 texts = text_splitter.split_documents(data)
 ```
 ## Embedding
--Used Langchain embedding to import huggingfacebgeembeddings.
+- Used Langchain embedding to import huggingfacebgeembeddings.
--Huggingfacebgeembedding used to embed the TEXT.
+- Huggingfacebgeembedding used to embed the TEXT.
 ```python
 from langchain.embeddings import HuggingFaceBgeEmbeddings